nealcaren/CrisisOpportunity/markdown/social_organization.md

 community.
 With the rise of a middle-class, the race was able to support a professional and leisure class; previously the educated Negro was an idler and a parasite.
-The isolation of the race forced Negroes to depend upon their own educated men and so made a place for such men.^[1.
-Edward Byron Reuter, *The Mulatto in the United, States*, p.
+The isolation of the race forced Negroes to depend upon their own educated men and so made a place for such men.^[Edward Byron Reuter, *The Mulatto in the United, States*, p.
 359.]

 In Chicago, for example, there had always been a few Negro professional